 Nina Fortuna graduated summa cum laude from Northeastern University with a bachelor's degree in English.
 She is the director of the American Society of Magazine Editors where she manages the National Magazine Awards, the ASME Best Cover Contest and the coveted Magazine Internship Program.
 Nina has been an intern at Seventeen magazine and has freelanced for various magazines including Time Out New York, Glamour, Seventeen and gURL.com.
 She and her high-maintenance Maltese Penny Lane live in Astoria, where Nina pretends the sound of the subway is really the sound of waves crashing on the beach.

-Features Editor, Teen Vogue
+Features Editor and Online Deputy Editor, Teen Vogue

 Associate Editor/Men's Market Editor, ELLE